-If you are a current patient need to reach Dr. Eunson for an urgent dental issue after normal hours, please call 484.301.5378 and leave a message.
+If you are a current patient and need to reach Dr. Eunson for an urgent dental issue after normal hours, please call 484.301.5378 and leave a message.
 Your call will be returned personally and promptly by Dr. Eunson (usually within an hour.)
 Please be sure that you DO NOT block caller ID when you are awaiting a return phone call.

 Any true dental emergency, like an injury to the teeth or gums, can be potentially serious and should NOT be ignored.
 Ignoring a dental problem can increase the risk of permanent damage as well as the need for more extensive and expensive treatment later.

 We also offer help paying for dental emergencies with our Dental Savings Plan, click on the link below for more details.